January Storm: Military opposition towards the coup

+As the chaotic events unfolded, the People's Liberation Army (PLA) was increasing in a bind.
+On one hand, it had to maintain security and some semblance of law and order; on the other hand, it had played a crucial role in the rebels' early seizure of power.
+The PLA' behavior became the most powerful factor in shaping the course of the Cultural Revolution and increasing sucked into the political maelstrom, as they began to come under attack by the CRG and other radicals, as they desired to expand their influence within the PLA.

 On 11 February 1967, during a Politburo meeting at Zhongnanhai, seven top generals in the PLA, Ye Jianying, Nie Rongzhen, Chen Yi, Xu Xiangqian, Tan Zhenlin, Li Xiannian, and Li Fuchun, collectively nicknamed as the Three Olds and Four Marshals expressed their dissatisfaction on the events in the Cultural Revolution, blaming the CRG for promoting revolutionary behaviour among soldiers, creating instabilities within the army.
 In a confrontation at Huairen Hall, Ye condemned the CRG's actions in the presence of Kang Sheng, Chen Boda and Zhang Chunqiao, questioning the motives of the CRG that had shrugged the Politburo's power.

 A separate confrontation on the afternoon of 16 February in Zhongnanhai escalated the conflict between the politicians.
 When a request by Tan Zhenlin to reverse Chen Pixian's dismissal was ignored by Zhang Chunqiao, Tan furiously slammed Zhang for attempting to "eradicate the old party elements".
 On that night, Zhang, Wang Li, and Yao Wenyuan organised the statements made by the generals in the meeting, and under the arrangements of Jiang Qing and Kang Sheng, were sent to Mao for briefing on the morning of 17 February.
 On the night of 18 February, Mao chaired a Politburo meeting with other top leaders to express his support for the Cultural Revolution.
 He angrily criticised the seven generals for their remarks, stating that "if someone opposes the CRG I will resolutely oppose him!"
 Mao also threatened that "if the Cultural Revolution fails, I will personally leave Beijing with him (Lin Biao), and we will fight a guerilla war on the Jinggang Mountains."
 He even taunted Chen Yi, stating that he and Tan Zhenlin that they could return the exiled Wang Ming and Zhang Guotao to the party, and said, "if we're still adamant that we're weak, why not let us ask the United States and Soviet Union to come along?"